zigster64/zts/README.md

 try zts.writeSection(data, section, out);
 ```

+When using `writeSection(data, section, out)` ... if the section is null, or cannot be found in the data, then writeSection will
+print nothing.

 There is also a `lookup()` function that takes runtime / dynamic labels, and returns a non-comptime string of the section ... or `null` if not found.
 Its a runtime version of the `s()` function, that can be used with dynamic labels.

-You can ONLY use the return data from `lookup()` in a non-comptime context though.
+You can ONLY use the return data from `lookup()` in a non-comptime context though, such as using the data in a `writeAll()` statement.

 example: